 Welcome to wendyleslie’s blog.

-As one of Margie Lawson’s “First Immersion Sisters in Oz” in 2016 – I think it’s time for the “student” tag to go and (cliche alert) get this show on the road.
+As one of Margie Lawson’s “First Immersion Sisters in Oz” way back in 2016 – and 2019 looming on the horizon, I think it’s time for the “student” tag to go and (cliche alert) get this show on the road.

 In keeping with the surfing theme here in Surfers Paradise, my decision to go back and establish a sound, comprehensive footing for my creative writing, has seen the character arc of this protagonist, namely me and the story arc, mine, ebb and flow and occasionally crash, dumped in a swirl of foam.